makrai/notes/wendlandt18-factors-instabil-embed-naacl.md

 # 5 Lessons Learned: What Contributes to the Stability of an Embedding

-* the regression model achieves a coefficient of determination (R^2) score of 0.301 on the training data[: the model] reasonably fits the training data
+* the regression model achieves a coefficient of determination (R^2) score of 0.301 on the training data: the model reasonably fits the training data
-* weights corresponding to each of the features ..., shown in Table 4
+* weights corresponding to each of the features, shown in Table 4
-  * difficult to interpret, because features have different distributions and ranges
+  * difficult to interpret,
+    because features have different distributions and ranges
 1. Curriculum learning is important
   * Figure 3 shows trends between training data position and stability
   * To further understand the effect of curriculum learning on the model, we